MasterJedi2014/MPMB-UA23PT8-Weapons/README.md

   - **Musket**: Slow
   - **Pistol**: Vex
   - Musket & Pistol are no longer excluded by default, since *UA23PT8* includes them
-  - Though *UA23PT8* doesn't list them, the Modern firearms and Future weapons are included in this script, with the script author making educated guesses about what Mastery Property each of the below firearms/weapons will be given.
-The author is personally of the opinion that the Hunting Rifle, Shotgun, and Antimatter Rifle should have a modified version of the Cleave Property, but the Cleave Property can only be applied to a Melee Weapon according to *UA23PT8*, so I have not given that property to those weapons.
+  - Though *UA23PT8* doesn't list them, the Modern firearms and Future weapons are included in this script, with MasterJedi2014 making educated guesses about what Mastery Property each of the below firearms/weapons will be given, and Joost/MPMB implementing those guesses.
+MasterJedi2014 is personally of the opinion that the Hunting Rifle, Shotgun, and Antimatter Rifle should have a modified version of the Cleave Property, but the Cleave Property can only be applied to a Melee Weapon according to *UA23PT8*, so myself & Joost/MPMB did not give that property to those weapons.
     - **Pistol, Automatic**: Vex
     - **Revolver**: Vex
     - **Hunting Rifle**: Slow